mossbanay/Psychology-3-4/Notes/U3AOS1.md

 - Interact with primary visual cortex
 - Causes issues when audio is out of sync with visuals
 - *Integrate* visual information with other information such as memory, language and sounds

-### Temporal lobe

-- Memory
-- Aspects of visual perception such as ability to identify objects and recognise faces
-- Emotional processing

-#### Hippocampus
-#### Amygdala
-#### Primary auditory cortex

-- RAI sounds from both ears
-- Verbal sounds are primarlly processed in the left hemisphere
-- Non-verbal sounds are primarlly processed in the right hemisphere

-#### Association areas

-- What things are, object, face recognition
-- Determining appropriate responses to stimuli
-- Episodic memory

-#### Werenicke's area

-- In 90% of people, Werenicke's area and Broca's area are both in the left hemisphere
-- Responsible for attaching meaning to what you hear and say (comprehension)
-- Damage to Werenicke's area can result in impediment in speech and listening skills

 ---